-The country strategic plan will promote equity by focusing on the most vulnerable segments of society, addressing their specific needs and supporting the empowerment of women.
+The country strategic plan will promote equity, focusing on the most vulnerable segments of society, with special attention to the needs and interests of diverse groups (women and men, girls and boys, young people, etc.) and supporting their empowerment.
 It will be implemented in a conflict-sensitive manner, with protection and accountability to affected populations being mainstreamed throughout.
+Consideration of environmental risks remains a cross-cutting element.
 Activities will be implemented in a nutrition-sensitive manner, with an emphasis on multisector packages of complementary activities.